jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * [`health_check`](https://github.com/ianheggie/health_check) - Simple health check of Rails edge apps for use with Pingdom, NewRelic, EngineYard
   > * [`active_record_doctor`](https://github.com/gregnavis/active_record_doctor) - helps to keep the database in a good shape
   > * [`oink`](https://github.com/noahd1/oink) - Rails plugin and log parser to help narrow down the source(s) of increased memory usage in rails applications.
+  > * [`exception_notification`](https://github.com/smartinez87/exception_notification) - provides a set of notifiers for sending notifications when errors occur in a Rack/Rails application

 ## 11) Work with files
   > * [`prawn`](https://github.com/prawnpdf/prawn) - PDF generator, Prawn is a pure Ruby PDF generation library that provides a lot of great functionality while trying to remain simple and reasonably performant